PotHix/pothix.github.com/content/post/2019-year-in-review.md

 I finished reading [Why We Sleep](https://www.goodreads.com/review/show/2435182291) in July and I was curious to see how changing my routine influenced my sleep.
-I was expecting to have more immediate impact on August or September, but I can see **I only had real impact after September**. :)
+I was expecting to have a more immediate impact on August or September, but I can see **I only had a real impact after September**. :)

 I'm also using the [Sleep as Android](https://play.google.com/store/apps/details?id=com.urbandroid.sleep&hl=en) app to get some sleep data.
-I connect it to my miband and let it track.
+I connect it to my Miband and let it track.
 Here is the data I was able to extract from the app:

 [![A screenshot of the Sleep as Android app showing the general stats.
 Duration of 7 hours, Irregularity of ~1 hour, 36% of deep sleep, 93% of efficiency](/images/stats/2019/yir/sleep-android-stats.jpg "General stats according to Sleep as Android")](/images/stats/2019/yir/sleep-android-stats.jpg "")
 [![A screenshot of the Sleep as Android app showing my chronotype of Morning lark](/images/stats/2019/yir/sleep-android-chronotype.jpg "My chronotype according to Sleep as Android")](/images/stats/2019/yir/sleep-android-chronotype.jpg "")

-I'm a Morning lark.
+I'm a morning lark.
 I usually work better in the morning and go to sleep earlier.
 The average duration of my sleep is a bit low in this app for some reason, but it's usually between 7h and 7h30m.